Schizophrenia: Definition, Symptoms, and Treatments

 What Are the Types of Schizophrenia?

-While the DSM-V does not define different schizophrenia types, many mental health professionals recognize different clinical subtypes.
+While the DSM-5-TR does not define different schizophrenia types, many mental health professionals recognize different clinical subtypes.
 These were outlined in previous versions of the DSM.
 Examples of different clinical subtypes include paranoid, delusional/hallucination, and catatonic types.
 These are further explained in additional Symptom Media courses.

 What Are the Symptoms of Schizophrenia?